Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

 If the number of additional sellers or buyers combined is more than 99, complete a separate schedule for the rest.

-The schedule should include all the details asked for on form SDLT2.
+The schedule should include all the details asked for on the SDLT2 form.

 SDLT3 — transaction involves more than one property

 Use the SDLT3 form when the transaction involves more than one property.
-Fill in form SDLT1 and SDLT3 for each additional property.
+Fill in the SDLT1 for the first property and a SDLT3 form for each additional property.

 If there are more than 100 properties, complete a separate schedule for the rest.

-The schedule should include all the details asked for on form SDLT3.
+The schedule should include all the details asked for on the SDLT3 form.

 SDLT4 — complicated leases, commercial transactions and some residential situations

 Use the SDLT4 form for complicated leases, commercial transactions and some residential situations.